Contract Costing Meaning

 - Each contract is executed as per the customer’s customization or specifications, and hence, each contract is different.

-- It’s not the cost of material & labor involved in the contract is relevant, but the work completed to date is relevant.
+- It’s not the cost of material & labor involved in the relevant contract, but the work completed to date is relevant.

 - Substantial risk is involved in the contracts.